AcreLens

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool estimates solar energy production potential for a US address using NREL PVWatts data, distinguishing it from sibling tools like analyze_land or compare_properties which focus on general land analysis.
+The description clearly states the tool estimates solar energy production potential for a US address using NREL PVWatts data.
+It specifies the verb 'estimate' and resource 'solar potential for US address', and distinguishes from sibling tools like analyze_land and compare_properties which focus on land/property analysis.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.